developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 **Steps to create StageNow profile to automatically bypass the device Battery Optimization pop-up message:**
 1. Open [StageNow](https://www.zebra.com/us/en/support-downloads/software/utilities/stagenow.html) on a PC.
 2. In the StageNow home screen, click “Create New Profile” from the left menu.  <br>
 3. Ensure the proper MX version is selected at the top drop-down selector.
-This should match the StageNow client version on the device.
-Select “XpertMode" from the table.
+This should match the MX version on the device.
+See [MX documentation](/mx/mx-version-on-device) for instructions how to check the version. <br>Select “XpertMode" from the table.
 Click Create.<br>
 ![img](SN_CreateNewProfile.JPG)
 _Figure 22.
 Profile wizard_ <br>
 4. Enter the profile name.
 Click Start.<br>